 Net Position represents the difference between assets and deferred outflows and liabilities and deferred inflows and is reported in three categories as hereafter described.
 Net investment in capital assets represents capital assets, net of accumulated depreciation and any outstanding debt related to those assets.
 Net Position is reported as restricted when there are legal limitations imposed on their use by legislation, or external restrictions imposed by other governments, creditors, or grantors.
-The balance of Net Position is reported as unrestricted.
+Unrestricted Net Position is Net Position that does not meet the definition of the classifications previously described.